Placemaking: 600 Block Public Plaza

 .

-• In 2023, the city council reviewed the lane closure and and decided to continue it with a 4-1 vote.
+• In 2023, the city council reviewed the lane closure and decided to continue it with a 4-1 vote.
 (Note: the City declared it legally permanent).

 .

-• Ali El Safy, the owner of Bistro Vida, has graciously provided the wooden picnic tables and umbrellas at his own expense, and employees clean the area six days a week.
+• Ali El Safy, the owner of Bistro Vida, has graciously provided the wooden picnic tables and umbrellas at his own expense, and his employees clean the area six days a week.
 He has also planted flowers and installed Christmas decorations.

 .